Spencer Daniels

 Spencer Eli Daniels (born December 23, 1992) is an American film and television actor born in Tarzana, Los Angeles.
-He began acting professionally at the age of ten and has appeared in over 30 films and TV series including Star Trek (2009), The Curious Case of Benjamin Button (2008).
-He portrayed Tyler Lomand in a recurring role of on the Starz series Crash (2008-2009).
+He began acting professionally at the age of ten and has appeared in over 30 films and TV series including The Curious Case of Benjamin Button (2008) and Star Trek (2009).
+He portrayed Tyler Lomand in a recurring role on the Starz series Crash (2008-2009).
 In 2013, he appeared in The Midnight Game which was released by Anchor Bay Entertainment.